ar-/gdroidclient/README.md

 # Explanation of permissions

 * INTERNET: to download the app-metadata and the apps
-* WRITE_EXTERNAL_STORAGE: To store the downloaded apps temporarily (permission only on older Android version enforced)
+* WRITE_EXTERNAL_STORAGE: To store the downloaded apps temporarily (permission only on older Android versions enforced)

 # Translating

 The app is translated using [Weblate](https://hosted.weblate.org/projects/g-droid/translations/).
 Follow [these instructions](https://hosted.weblate.org/engage/g-droid/) if you would like to contribute.

 While you can also send merge requests or patches modifying the translations, Weblate is a much better way to go.
-Use Weblate instead - it applies a series of fixes and suggestions, plus it keeps track of modifications and fuzzy translations.
+Use Weblate - it applies a series of fixes and suggestions, plus it keeps track of modifications and fuzzy translations.
 Applying translations manually skips all of the fixes and checks, and overrides the fuzzy state of strings.

 [![Translation status](https://hosted.weblate.org/widgets/g-droid/-/translations/287x66-grey.png)](https://hosted.weblate.org/engage/g-droid/?utm_source=widget)